Compare ReAct for tightly coupled tool use with Plan-and-Execute for longer workflows with explicit planning and replanning.

 Grounding failures.
 ReAct's key strength is grounding reasoning in actual observations rather than the model's internal beliefs.
 When a tool returns misleading or incomplete data, the agent can chase a false trail.
 Reliable implementations include sanity checks on tool outputs before feeding them back as observations.

 Interface errors.
 If the model's requested action doesn't satisfy the expected tool schema, the runtime must reject it.
-JSON mode only gives valid JSON syntax; it doesn't ensure correct tool fields.
+JSON mode only gives valid JSON syntax; it doesn't validate correct tool fields.
 Use strict tool schemas where supported and validate the resulting arguments and policy in application code.[5]

 1from collections import Counter